tiwilliam/vagrant-debian/README.md

 # Debian for Vagrant

-Tool for downloading and preseeding the latest version of Debian.
+Tool for downloading and preseeding the latest versions of Debian.
 It will download the network installer, install Debian using a preseed config, install guest additions and export it to the Vagrant box format.